 Diabetes is a chronic disease that cannot be cured but can be treated and controlled.
-It occurs when patient’s blood glucose, also called blood sugar, is too high.
-Blood glucose is the main source of energy in human’s body and it comes from the nutrition.
+It occurs when a patient’s blood glucose, also called blood sugar, is too high.
+Blood glucose is the main source of energy in the human body and it comes from the nutrition.

-Insulin is produced by an organ, the pancreas.
-It allows glucose to enter in the body’s cells for it to be use as a source of energy.
+Insulin is a hormone produced by an organ, the pancreas.
+It allows glucose to enter in the body’s cells for it to be used as a source of energy.

-T1D and T2D are often mixed up, however there are some big differences and it is easy to distinguish them.
-People with Type 1 Diabetes tend to have a total lack of insulin, whereas too little insulin and inability to use it effectively, means they suffer of Type 2 Diabetes.
+Type 1 diabetes (T1D) and type 2 diabetes (T2D) are often mixed up, however there are some big differences and it is easy to distinguish them.
+People with T1D tend to have a total lack of insulin, whereas too little insulin and inability to use it effectively, means they suffer of T2D.

 Insulin is the only “drug” of insulin-dependent diabetes.
 Over the last decade, insulin manufacturing and purification techniques have been revolutionized.
 Currently the easiest way is the insulin pen.

-People with Type 1 Diabetes must inject insulin to compensate for the pancreas’ insufficiency.
+People with T1D must inject insulin to compensate for the pancreas’ insufficiency.
 Injection, rather than taking insulin through the mouth is necessary because it is destroyed by the digestive juices.
 Since the treatments are daily (often several times a day), the patient must learn to manage the injections himself.

 There are various types of insulin, with varied rates of action.
-The majority of patients practice 3 to 5 injections per day, or use an “insulin pump”, a small machine installed on the body and designed to offer a continuous insulin infusion, 24 hours a day.
+The majority of patients practice 3 to 5 injections per day, or use an “insulin pump”, a small device attached on the body and designed to offer a continuous insulin infusion, 24 hours a day.

-In addition to insulin, the patients are also required to create a daily routine, that includes monitoring blood sugar levels several times a day, in order to to know the right dosage of the insulin injection, following a healthy diet, that spreads carbohydrate throught the day, exercising on regular basis, quitting smoking and drinking alcohol, and obligatory making regular medical checkups.
+In addition to insulin, the patients are also required to create a daily routine that includes monitoring blood sugar levels several times a day, in order to to know the right dosage of the insulin injection, following a healthy diet that spreads carbohydrates through the day, exercising on a regular basis, quitting smoking and drinking alcohol, and making regular medical checkups.